 If you want to really follow a publication, writer, or something else online and see everything they publish—not just what some social media algorithm throws your way—the best way to do it is with an RSS reader.

 RSS (it stands for Really Simple Syndication) has been around since the '90s, and it's a way for sites to publish a feed of all their content in a way that can be easily parsed and aggregated by RSS apps.
 Although pretty much every podcast app relies on RSS, it isn't as publicly popular as it used to be.
-Still, it remains the absolute best way to combine stuff from loads of different places into one central app, where you can read it without having to click around a bunch of sites or scroll through your social feeds.
+Still, it remains the absolute best way to combine stuff from loads of different places into one central app, where you can read everything without having to click around a bunch of sites or scroll through your social feeds.
 You just open your RSS app and get reading, with every article and blog post presented in reverse chronological order.

 Want to look at posts from your favorite social sharers in your RSS app alongside the blogs and channels you follow?
 Here's how to build an RSS feed for Twitter and Facebook.
 Once your feed is set up, just add it to your RSS reader app to get all of your favorite content in one place.